Covenants, Conditions, and Restrictions (CC&Rs)

 - To develop a sense of community through volunteerism

-Your Board has developed a Corrective Action Policy for resolving complaints about CC&R violations.
+Your Board of Directors has developed a Corrective Action Policy for resolving complaints about CC&R violations.
 In keeping with the spirit of community, resolution of such complaints starts with you.
 If you have a problem with your neighbor, talk to them.
 Experience has shown us that most issues can be resolved by simply letting your neighbor know there is a problem.
-If that doesn’t work, file a formal written complaint.
+If that doesn’t work, file a formal written complaint and submit it to the Architectural Control Committee.

 Bylaws and Articles of Incorporation